-We failed to complete required sampling and follow up sampling in a timely manner, for fecal or e-coli which is a monitoring and reporting violation.
-Because we did not take the required number of samples, we did not know whether the contaminants were present in your drinking water, and we are unable to tell you whether your health was at risk during that time.
+We failed to complete required sampling and follow up sampling along with public notification in a timely manner, for total, fecal, or e-coli coliforms which are a monitoring and reporting violation.
+We did know the contaminants were present in your drinking water, we did do follow up sampling during the month but it was not done on consecutive days.
+We also discovered a leak at the Kendall Hill Tank which might have contributed to the situation.
+We shut the Tank off to the system and chlorinated the water that was inside the Tank we flushed the tank out after 24 hours and resample the water.
+The sample was free of coliform and ecoli bacteria we then put the Tank back on line and have had no bacteria problems.
 The contaminants for which monitoring was not done are listed in the table below, with the period during which samples should have been taken.
 The number of samples each contaminant required, the number of samples that were taken, and when the required sampling was conducted.
-In addition to sampling for these contaminants, we are back in compliance with the DEP since this reporting period and have also changed to a different certified lab which notifies us immediately of any samples that are not in compliance.
+In addition to sampling for these contaminants, we are back in compliance with the DEP since this reporting period.

-Contaminant Monitoring Period Number of Samples Required Number of Samples Taken Date Sampling Conducted Health Effects Total Coliform Bacteria 09/01 To 09/30/2004 & 10/01 To 10/31/2004 17 17 14 14 09/15/04 10/21/04 Unknown Unknown
+Contaminant Contaminant Monitoring Period Number of Samples Taken Date Sampling Conducted Health Effects Total Coliform Bacteria 09/01/05To 09/30/05 23 23 09/14/05 to 09/29/05 Unknown